cf-platform-eng/tsmgr-samples/mysql/README.md

 <pre>
 <b>$ tsmgr offer list</b>
-MARKETPLACE NAME	INCLUDED CHARTS	VERSION	PLANS dokuwiki        	dokuwiki       	5.1.2  	[default] mysql           	mysql          	1.6.6  	[medium small]
+OFFER NAME	INCLUDED CHARTS	VERSION	PLANS dokuwiki        	dokuwiki       	5.1.2  	[default] mysql           	mysql          	1.6.6  	[medium small]
 </pre>

 ## Enabling CF access

-The marketplace offer access is not available by default via cf command.
-You can verify that by calling the follow commands.
+The offer access is not available by default in cf. You can verify that by calling the follow commands.
 Notice that mysql is not available in the marketplace, even though it is listed by service-access (with access=none):

 <pre>